brandony16/Chess_Engine/README.md

   2. Start playing by clicking on a piece then clicking on where you want to move it.
 You can also drag and drop pieces to make moves.

-  - By default, you will play Bondmonkey V5 at a depth of 5, with a max time of 5s per search.
+  - By default, you will play the most recent version of BondMonkey at a depth of 5, with a max time of 5s per search.

 - **Sidebar:**